hanspr/mi-ide/config/micro-ide/help/options.md

 	default value: this will be automatically set depending on the file you have open

-* `ignorecase`: perform case-insensitive searches.

-	default value: `false`

 * `indentchar`: sets the indentation character.

 	default value: ` `

-* `infobar`: enables the line at the bottom of the editor where messages are printed.
-This option is `global only`.

-	default value: `true`

 * `keepautoindent`: when using autoindent, whitespace is added for you.
 This option determines if when you move to the next line without any insertions the whitespace that was added should be deleted.
 By default the autoindent whitespace is deleted if the line was left empty.

-	default value: `false`

-* `keymenu`: display the nano-style key menu at the bottom of the screen.
-Note that ToggleKeyMenu is bound to `Alt-g` by default and this is displayed in the statusline.
-To disable this, simply by `Alt-g` to `UnbindKey`.

 	default value: `false`